 Public involvement will be critical to build a consensus around the route of the Midline and to support the projects required to implement it.
 If you have any suggestions about changes to the Midline route, please contact firstname.lastname@example.org.

 Figure 1 gives an overview of the proposed route and refer to numbers in the text below.

-1) SHOPS at University Village Development: The City of Little Rock is in discussions with the developer of the property where Sears used to be to either construct a bicycle and pedestrian trail through or around the new development.
+1) The District at Midtown: The City of Little Rock is in discussions with the developer of the property where Sears used to be to either construct a bicycle and pedestrian around their new development.
 Contact Mark Webre MWebre@littlerock.gov for more information.

 3) War Memorial Park: The City of Little Rock Parks and Recreation Department is revising their Master Parks Plan.
 They are considering several different proposals for War Memorial Park within their Master Plan.
 We have a concept for how the Midline would fit into each War Memorial Park proposal, but the convenience of the route will be impacted by the Master Plan.